Forensic Mycology: Taking Hebeloma to Court

-A few years ago, I must have been 2009, I was part of the Netherlands Forensic Institute, in particular of the Line Department Microtraces (Non Human Biological Traces).
+A few years ago, it must have been 2009, I was an intern at the Netherlands Forensic Institute, working at the Line Department Microtraces (Non Human Biological Traces).
 This experience has had great impact on my evolution as a scientist.
 Likewise, I’ve become more than moderately interested in forensics – the study of evidence discovered at a crime scene and used in a court of law.
 Forensic science is a multidisciplinary field, considering the full range of botanical, zoological, and inorganic evidence .
 The next couple of articles deal with some aspects of forensic mycology, a very specific sub-discipline of forensics, starting with the genus Hebeloma and its possible applications.

 First Findings on Animal Remains